ualibweb/mod-calendar/README.md

 # mod-calendar

+# This work has been merged into `folio-org`; all future work should be done there.

 Copyright (C) 2017-2022 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file